leske42/Foundations/UB/README.md

 ### Compiler Optimizations

 Do you remember when we mentioned `INT_MAX` on the hardware level always overflows into `INT_MIN`?
 Everybody who has done `Rush 00`in Piscine probably has seen this happen with their own eyes too.
-In the Standard, however, signed integer overflow is listed as undefined: this means the Standard claims that no one quite knows what will happen in this case.
+In the Standard, however, signed integer overflow is listed as undefined: this means the Standard claims that no one quite knows what will happen if we add 1 to `INT_MAX`.

 And the reason for this is not that it might happen different on another architecture.
 The reason, and this might sound weird, is to let the compiler think: *signed integer overflow is impossible*.
 In other words, after 2147483647 comes 2147483648 and we can count further until infinity.

 No matter the architecture, no computer has registers that are able to count until infinity.
 So what is the point of this approach?